 Hi!
-I’m Jonathan Lovelace, an aspiring author, occasional poet, game designer, software developer, and 2009 graduate of Calvin College.
+I’m Jonathan Lovelace, an aspiring author, self-published poet, amateur game designer, technical writer, and software developer.
 Welcome to the Shine Cycle Online!

-Each week, this blog features a new post in each of four quite different “departments.”
-Since this organization appears to confuse some newcomers, I’ve written this “sticky” post to introduce myself, the blog, and its subjects—briefly here, and in more detail after the jump.
+From 2010 through mid-2014, I tried to feature a new post in each of four quite different “departments” here every week, and thereafter the schedule loosened but the same principle continued.
+Since this organization appears to confuse some readers, I’ve “stuck” this post here to introduce myself, the blog, and its subjects—briefly here, and in more detail “below the fold.”

-Because I’m hoping to publish a collection of my poetry, I’m a notoriously bad critic of my own work, and most of my subscribers started reading this blog long after I began poems weekly, each Thursday from mid-2011 to January 2013 I asked for feedback on a few poems from my archive.
+In the process of developing that collection, as I’m a notoriously bad critic of my own work, and most subscribers started reading this blog long after I began posting poems weekly, each Thursday from mid-2011 to January 2013 I asked for feedback on a few poems from my archive.

-Saturday is the day for “miscellaneous”—usually essays on a variety of topics.
+The last “department,” which originally ran mostly on Saturdays, is “miscellaneous”—usually essays on a variety of topics.

 I’ll describe each of these “departments” (and that term itself) after the jump